Kristy Moore: International career

 Moore made her debut for Australia as a late substitute against Sweden in Ostend, Belgium in August 1997.
 In her first start, against Hungary, she scored Australia's second goal in a 4–0 win.
 All of her seven full international appearances occurred in 1997, six during Australia's tour of Europe.

 She was also eligible for England through her English mother.
-England manager Hope Powell needed another centre forward because Kelly Smith was injured and Angela Banks retired from international football due to a fear of flying.
+England manager Hope Powell needed another center forward because Kelly Smith was injured and Angela Banks retired from international football due to a fear of flying.

 FIFA ultimately granted permission for Moore's change of allegiance as her appearances for Australia were all in friendly matches.
 Her England debut came in a 1–0 home defeat by Nigeria on 23 July 2002 at Carrow Road.
 In September 2002 she made her competitive debut for England as a half-time substitute in a 1–0 home win over Iceland.

 Moore then featured in both legs of England's 2003 World Cup qualifying play-off defeat by France.
 Although England's leading striker Karen Walker retired in the aftermath of that loss, Moore continued to play most of her football for England on the wing, often as a substitute.
 She played the first half of a 1–0 friendly win over the country of her birth at Turf Moor, Burnley in September 2003.

 In November 2003 she came close to scoring her first goal for England, in a 5–0 friendly win over Scotland at Deepdale.
 After replacing Jody Handley her 87th-minute corner kick was diverted in by Scotland goalkeeper Claire Johnstone for an own goal.
 Moore had hoped to be selected for UEFA Women's Euro 2005, but did not make the final 20-player squad.
 Club teammates Margunn Haugenes and Katrine Pedersen suggested that playing club football in Norway had harmed Moore's England career.

+She was allotted 143 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 Personal life

-Moore wanted to play Australian rules football as a child, but was not allowed to because she was female.
+Moore wanted to play Australian rules football as a child but was not allowed to because she was female.